-| Basic man's and woman's Renaissance Festival costumes |
+Basic Renaissance Festival costumes for Scottish dancers

 Fabric Ideas

 During the Renaissance there were many fabrics available from all over the known world.
 Most were too costly for anyone but the wealthiest person.
 Fabrics suitable for merchants, peasants and the lower classes were made from wool, linen, or a combination of the two.
 Silks were costly.
 For our purposes a small amount of silk trim such as a ribbon decorating a bodice or doublet, or tied in the hair would look nice and be acceptable.
-Cotton was very expensive during the Renaissance era as it came from the middle East either by overland caravan or by sea.
+Cotton was very expensive during the Renaissance era as it came from the middle east either by overland caravan or by sea.
 Shirts and chemises were made from linen, rough weave for the poor and finer weaves for those who could afford it.
 In creating Renaissance costume, cotton with a home spun or rough look makes a good linen substitute.
 Outer clothes such as doublets, bodices, and skirts would have been made out of heavier linen, wool, or a blend of the two.
-When choosing fabric it is safer to stay with a plain-woven fabric with no decoration to it (if you like a particular fabric but are unsure of its suitability check with the Master of the Wardrobe).
+When choosing fabric it is safer to stay with a plain-woven fabric with no decoration to it (if you like a particular fabric but are unsure of its suitability check with the costume coordinator).
 Patterned fabric was popular and worn by those who could afford it.
 Suitable fabrics include damask which has a pattern woven in the same color as the background.
 Brocade which has a pattern woven in multiple colors, was also popular but was very costly (tapestry is a form of brocade).
 Patterns for the Renaissance need to be large stylized floral or natural motifs, often times having an Arabic feel.
-Small patterns such as paisley (which didn't come in to use until the early 1800s) and any small spot pattern, regardless of the motif, need to be avoided.
+Small patterns such as paisley (which didn’t come in to use until the early 1800s) and any small spot pattern, regardless of the motif, need to be avoided.
 Fabrics were often embellished with surface decoration in the form of slashing, pinking, or embroidery.
 Any of these would be appropriate for Renaissance costume.
 Printed fabrics are not appropriate for the Renaissance.

 Tartan During the Renaissance